Skip to content

 notify = ["slack-ops"]

-# Backup failures specifically also page the on-call channel
+# Backup failures also send to the on-call channel

 [[notification_route]]